kxxt/slidev-template-repo/README.md

 A template repo for slidev slides which deploys to github pages on push.

+## Features

+- Deploys to GitHub Pages on push
+- Uses [pnpm](https://pnpm.io/) for dependency management
+- Generates a directory index for the slides

 ## Usage

 1. Click the "Use this template" button to create a new repo